IN THE PUBLIC EYE: Mahogany Run Golf Course in St. Thomas, U.S. Virgin Islands.

 LOCAL KNOWLEDGE: Like all island golf, from the British Isles to the Hawaiian courses, you must deal with the wind to succeed at North Sound.
 But the breeze, which ranges from gentle to ferocious depending on the day, is not the primary feature on the course.

-Water comes into play on 15 holes, and on some holes there are hazards off the tee, in the fairway and guarding the green.
+Water comes into play on 15 holes and on some holes there are hazards on the tee, in the fairway and guarding the green.
 That's because when they were building the course, they had to dig to get the necessary topsoil, so later they simply filled the holes with water.

 The signature hole, the par-3 11th, is a dangerous beauty.
 One of three par-3s that require a carry over water and into the wind that blows off the North Sound, it plays 235 yards from the back tee right down to the beach.

 Even after your shot clears the water, you must negotiate four traps that guard the green, which is 35 yards deep.

 No. 3 is a demanding 435-yard par-4, rated No. 3 in difficulty on the card, before the course turns into the wind at the 425-yard par-4 fourth hole, rated the most difficult on the course.